Developing a strategy for airway managemenT

 Experience: inexperience of the airway operator and their team will augment the degree of challenge presented by any given set of factors and should lower the threshold for instituting additional precautionary measures (including seeking senior assistance).

-Fatigue: clinician fatigue may impact on a clinical team's ability to effectively manage a challenging airway.
+Fatigue/Stress: clinician fatigue or stress may impact on a clinical team's cognitive, motor & communication skills, impairing their ability to effectively manage a challenging airway.

 The Vortex Airway strategy tool